 About

-I’m a fifth-year PhD student in Economics at Princeton.
-I study the role that information plays in the decisions of people and firms.
-Most of my work is on the topic of education, and how the right information at the right time can help people make better educational choices.
-I’ve done much of this work with the team at ConsiliumBots, a non-profit that uses technology to help people make informed decisions.
+I am interested the role that information plays in the decisions of people and firms.
+Much of my research involves the use of chatbots and AI to understand people’s decisions, and help them make better-informed choices.
+Most of my projects are on the topic of education, and how the right information at the right time can help people make better educational choices.
+I have carried out much of this work with amazing people at ConsiliumBots, developing chatbots in partnership with governments in Latin America.

-Before going to grad school I was a research assistant at the NBER, where I worked with professor Christopher Neilson in several of his projects.
-I also held the same position for two years at J-PAL LAC, working with Chris, as well as with professors Dina Pomeranz, Sebastián Bustos and Gabriel Zucman, based in Chile and The Dominican Republic.
+Before going to grad school I was a research assistant at the NBER, where I worked with professor Christopher Neilson on several of his projects.
+I also held the same position for two years at J-PAL LAC, working with Chris, as well as with professors Dina Pomeranz, Sebastián Bustos and Gabriel Zucman, in both Chile and the Dominican Republic.
+During this time I also helped José de Gregorio revise the 2nd edition of his Macroeconomics book.
 Before working as an RA, I was a high-school math and physics teacher at Colegio Antares, a small school in the outskirts of Santiago, Chile.
-I did this as part of Enseña Chile, an NGO that follows the Teach for All model.
+This role came as a part of my involvement with Enseña Chile, an NGO adhering to the Teach for All model.